-Remove dust cap and pull Release locking lever to the "unlocked" (Down Position) at top of jack before cranking.
-Be sure to reset locking lever to the "locked" (UP Position) when jacks are not being cranked to avoid accidental extension/retraction.
+Remove dust cap and pull release locking lever to the "unlocked" (Down Position) at top of jack before cranking.
+Be sure to reset locking lever to the "locked" (UP Position) CAUTION !: DO NOT leave jacks in the unlocked position for an extended period of time.

+Locked

-Locked Unlocked
+Unlocked